Font Size: A A A

 While surgery may be required to repair the body after an injury, the recovery process usually doesn’t stop there.
 After surgery, it’s often necessary for a patient to see a physical therapist or occupational therapist who will work with them to restore normal function.
 Sometimes your physician may even prescribe physical therapy in lieu of surgery to address mobility and pain issues.

-Located in the same building as our medical offices, Great Basin Orthopaedics physical therapy and surgical services are highly integrated, providing patients with both convenience and continuity of care.
+With two locations to serve you, Great Basin Orthopaedics physical therapy and surgical services are highly integrated, providing patients with both convenience and continuity of care.

 To book an appointment call the office today.
 775.786.1600